ramaralo/proxy-com/docs/index.md

 | apiConfig | [IApiConfig](src/model/IApiConfig.ts)            | yes       | An object that repesents the API to be exposed.
 See [IApiConfig](src/model/IApiConfig.ts) for more details |
 | transport | [ITransportConstructor](src/model/ITransport.ts) | yes       | A transport constructor                                                                                    |

-`_`Most of the time, configs for both methods are the same so, when possible, it's recommended that the configs come from the same file.`_`
+_Most of the time, configs for both methods are the same so, when possible, it's recommended that the configs come from the same file._

 # One lib, different contexts

 **Proxy-com** itself is unaware of the context it is used in.
+So it doesn't know if it is being used between processes, between browser windows or any other scenario.
+But _transports_ know.

 As an example, let's look at a scenario of exposing an API between two NodeJs processes.
-Consider two sibling files: `parentProcess.js` and `childProcess.js`:
+Consider two sibling files:
+`parentProcess.js` and `childProcess.js`:

 ```javascript
 // parentProcess.js